danforthcenter/bioinformatics/docs/htcondor_running_jobs.md

 The example below will run four cufflinks jobs, substituting the value of `group` in every time `queue` is called.

+- When running a batch of jobs from a single job file, if `notification = Complete` is set within the job file, then you will receive an email after each individual job is completed.
+Not a problem if a handful of jobs are being run, but if you are launching 100s-1000+ jobs, then neither your email nor the system is going to like that many emails.
+One approach is create a DAGman wrapper and submit the condor job file via `condor_submit_dag` with the command line argument `-notification complete` included.
+Then Condor will only email you once the entire suite of jobs have been completed.
+See below for more details on DAG.

 ```
 ####################